ey7/project-four/README.md

 ### Project Design Summary

-- The app will be a fully functional django powered online vintage tennis equipment shop.
+- The app will be a fully functional django powered online vintage tennis racquet shop.
 Users will have the chance to register for a seamlesss shopping experience.
 - Products will be displayed as attractive cards with interesting descriptive content on the product pages.
 - Users can add items to their cart as they browse the site.
 - The app will have a shopping cart page, where users can view the items in their cart.
 - Further shopping pages of address and shipping details will allows purchasers to enter their personal information.
 - A special payment page will handle all payments, which will be implemented in the backend by Stripe.
-- Once payment is succcessful, a payment confirmation page will appear with shop contact details.
+- Once payment is successful, a payment confirmation page will appear with shop contact details.
 - The app will have full user registration, authorization and authentication functionality with hashed passwords.
 - Search functionality with a searchbox will be implemented on the products page.
 - Pagination will be implemented on the products page to limit the number of visible entries.